-Alas, an evolutionary process that favored the mobility to throw like Koufax over the strength to swing like Tarzan came with a tradeoff: In exchange for shoulders that can move in every direction, we got joints held together with the equivalent of rubber bands.
+But this versatility comes with a trade-off.
+Our shoulder joints are held together with the equivalent of rubber bands.
 And what happens to rubber bands over time?
 They wear out.

-“The biggest challenges to your shoulders come from decreases in tissue strength and elasticity as the body ages,” says Dean Somerset, C.S.C.S., a personal trainer and injury-rehab specialist in Edmonton, Alberta.
+“The biggest challenges to your shoulders come from decreases in tissue strength and elasticity as the body ages,” says Dean Somerset, C.S.C.S., a personal trainer who specializes in injury rehab in Edmonton, Alberta.

 As those muscles and connective tissues get weaker and more brittle, Somerset adds, we change the way we use them.
 “The shoulders end up in less than ideal positions to reach overhead or to do different daily activities,” he says.
 Movements that felt easy and effortless when we were younger start to feel awkward and often painful.

 Consider, for example, your rotator cuff, a set of four muscles that help lift your upper arm from your side and turn it in or out.
-A terrifying and often-cited 1995 study found that rotator cuff tears increase dramatically in late middle age, eventually affecting 80 percent of those over 80.
-A more reassuring study, with a much larger range of subjects, found that rotator cuff problems hit 30 percent of us in our 60s, rising to 62 percent in our 80s.
+According to one study, rotator cuff problems hit 30 percent of us in our 60s, rising to 62 percent in our 80s.

 The Worst Exercises for Your Shoulders

 The simplest workout rule is also one of the hardest to follow: Don’t do anything that hurts.